 The City of Harrisonburg and all departments are closely monitoring the latest information and recommendations concerning the Coronavirus, or COVID-19.

 We are working closely with regional and national health experts in monitoring the situation, and have put all City protocols related to the prevention of the spread of communicable diseases into action.
-This includes postponing events and closing some facilities to the public.
+This includes postponing events and closing facilities to the public.
 All essential City services continue unchanged at this time.
 We are in daily contact with the Virginia Department of Health, which is providing guidance on this matter.
+We have also created a Joint Information Center with the Virginia Department of Health to help increase their communications efforts in Harrisonburg and to answer questions residents have about the local impact of COVID-19.

 The City of Harrisonburg is still operating under its declaration of a local emergency, made on March 16.
 This declaration allows the City to more quickly allocate needed resources in response to COVID-19, and to potentially be reimbursed for funds spent in that response.